Goethe, Johann Wolfgang von

 BORN 28 Aug 1749, Frankfurt am Main, Hessen: Hirschgraben - DIED 22 Mar 1832, Weimar, Thüringen

-GRAVE LOCATION Weimar, Thüringen: Historischer Friedhof (Alter Friedhof, Neuer Friedhof, Friedhof vor dem Frauentor), Poseckscher Garten (Fürstengruft)
+GRAVE LOCATION Weimar, Thüringen: Historischer Friedhof, Poseckscher Garten (Fürstengruft)

 Son of the imperial councillor Johann Caspar Goethe.
 From 1765 he studied law in Leipzig, but in bored him and he spent much of his time in society.
 He lived a wild life and afther three years he returned to Frankfurt with a hemorrhage of the lungs and a tumor on the neck.
 After he recovered, in 1770 he continued his law studies in Strasbourg.

 He became the director of the new theatre in Weimar and in that position he was more visible for the citizens.
 His famous friendship with Schiller started in 1796.
-They first met in 1794, but after they saw each other again in 1796 a close friendship ensued that only ended with Schiller's death in 1805.
+Goethe had initially held his distance from Schiller, but now a very close friendship ensued that only ended with Schiller's death in 1805.
 Schiller stimulated Goethe's creativity and the latter returned to poetry.
-Meanwhile, Schiller wrote his great works "Wallenstein" and "Maria Stuart".
+Meanwhile, Schiller wrote his great works including "Wallenstein" and "Maria Stuart".

 Family